jimthedev/esbox/README.md

 #### ES2016 in a box

-Tool for experimenting with ES2016 JavaScript, with zero setup and full access to Node.
+Tool for demoing and experimenting with ES2016 JavaScript in your editor and terminal.
+It has zero config and it automatically compiles and reruns your script when you save.
+Like a local JSBin but with access to Node APIs.

 ![demo-gif]

-- Automatically compiles with Babel
-- Restarts whenever you save your script
-- Clears the display on restart
-- Readable stack traces

 ## Install